CCM-Modding/Compresstion/CONTRIBUTING.md

 ##Formatting

 [Formatter](http://goo.gl/utmX3o).
-This formatter used in all CCM projects whos dev is [Captain_Shadows](https://github.com/CaptainShadows).
-This includes Nucleum.
+This formatter used in all CCM projects who's dev is [Captain_Shadows](https://github.com/CaptainShadows).
+This includes Compression.

 **Please use this to try to reduce the difference to what you've actually changed.**